-When replacing a transmitter handset, remove the I-CHIP from the old transmitter and install it into the new one (see Fig. 10).
 For a complete information transfer, make sure both the Channel and Function dipswitches are set to all "1".
 If both dipswitches are set to all "1", then the transmitter will operate according to the pushbutton configurations and channel stored inside the I-CHIP.
 If both the Channel and Function dipswitches are set to values other than all "1", then the transmitter will operate according to the channel and pushbutton configurations set on these two dipswitches rather than the ones stored inside the I-CHIP.
 Every time the settings on these two dipswitches are changed, the new settings will be stored into the I-CHIP automatically.
-In this case the previous channel and pushbutton configurations stored inside the I-CHIP will be erased and will be replaced by the new settings.
+In this case the previous channel and pushbutton configurations configurations stored inside the I-CHIP will be erased and will be replaced by the new settings.

 For safety purposes, the system serial number/ID code stored inside the I-CHIP cannot be changed directly on the transmitter encoder board.
 Only channels and pushbutton configurations can be changed directly on the encoder board via Channel and Function dipswitches.
-There are only two ways to change a transmitter serial number/ID code:
+There are only two ways that you can change a transmitter serial number/ ID code:

-- via the I-CHIP programming port located on the decoder module inside the receiver unit.
-See Section 4.2.6 on page 36 on how to program the I-CHIP serial number/ID code via receiver unit. - via an external I-CHIP programmer or duplicator unit available from the factory.
+- via the I-CHIP programming port located on the decoder module inside the receiver unit (see Section 4.2.6 on page 45 on how to program the I-CHIP [serial number/ID code] via receiver unit) - via an external I-CHIP programmer or duplicator unit available from the factory.
 Please ask your local dealers for assistance if your system requires serial number/ID code adjustments.